Norman Felton: The 1960s

 The greatest successes of Felton's career came in the 1960s, when he produced and developed several classic television shows for Arena Productions including The Man from U.N.C.L.E. and Dr. Kildare.

 It was Felton who approached James Bond creator Ian Fleming to collaborate in the development of U.N.C.L.E.
 When contractual obligations forced Fleming to pull out, Felton brought in Sam Rolfe to replace him.
 In 1965, he received a Golden Globe Award for The Man from U.N.C.L.E. and 1966 he received an Emmy Award nomination for the same show.

 Felton made one cameo appearance in U.N.C.L.E., as a chess player in the party scene of the first-season episode, "The Giuoco Piano Affair".

 At this time, he was also executive producer of the Wendell Corey/Jack Ging/Ralph Bellamy medical drama focusing on psychiatry, The Eleventh Hour, which aired on NBC from 1962 to 1964.

 In 1969, he became executive producer on ITC Entertainment's UK-produced series Strange Report.

 Later career

 In 1975, he produced the made-for-television film Babe (for which he received another Emmy nomination) and in 1979, And Your Name Is Jonah.
 He also produced Hawkins, a drama featuring James Stewart as a defense lawyer, and the prime-time soap, Executive Suite.

 In 1997, he was awarded an Honorary Lifetime Membership of the Producers Guild of America.
+In 2013, Death Penalty Focus awarded Felton with their Human Rights Award.

 He died of natural causes in Santa Barbara, California on June 25, 2012.
 Felton was survived by a son and daughter, two grandsons and a great-grandson.